-Our mission was simple: we really wanted to visit the Mayan Ruins in Tikal and had a short window of time to accomplish our goal.
-While it is possible to take public transit there (we didn’t do too much research here, but it would include several bus transfers), the easiest way is by car.
+Our mission was simple: we wanted to visit the Mayan Ruins in Tikal and had a short window of time to accomplish our goal.
+While it is possible to take public transit there (we didn’t do too much research here, but it would have included several bus transfers) so we decided that the easiest way to visit was by car.
 In actual driving time, from Playa del Carmen to Tikal is only 9 hours.
 This, of course, doesn’t take into account for stops (gas breaks, lunch breaks, and border crossings) but gives a rough estimate of the distance.
 You should give yourself much more time than 9-hours each way.

-There is no direct route from the Yucatan to Tikal, so you have to drive through Belize and into Guatemala from the North.
-There are many other great Mayan Ruins to see along the way, and we wish we had scheduled in at least one of these stops during out travel plans.
+There is no direct route from the Yucatan to Tikal (or Guatemala), so you have to drive through Belize and into Guatemala from the North.
+There are many other great Mayan Ruins to see along the way – Muyil, Tulum, Chachoben or Lamanai – and we wish we had scheduled in at least one more of these stops during out travel plans.
+There were many great places in Belize that we skipped over, so on our next journey, we will allow ourselves more time.

-If you can, spend time in Belize.
-Orange Walk has a really awesome Rum Distillery called Cuello’s that you can arrange a tour for.
+Belize has some amazing attractions, and the country is worthy of it’s own dedicated trip.
+Orange Walk has a really awesome Rum Distillery called Cuello’s that we stopped at, and it’s possible to arrange a tour for a visit.
 Nearby there are the Mayan Ruins of Lamanai (worth a whole day of exploring) and San Ignacio would be a good place to spend a night.
 It’s right on the border and has two nearby ruins that you can see as well.
-If you head over to the coast, or some of the islands, there is some of the world’s best Diving and Snorkeling spots.

 Sadly, we pretty much drove straight through Belize in order to accomplish our bucket list goal, but we have promised ourselves we will go back again soon.